 General

-The NDP feedback report is a mechanism for an HE AP to collect short feedbacks from a very high number of HE STAs, in an efficient manner.
+The NDP feedback report is a mechanism for an HE AP to collect short feedbacks from a large number of HE STAs in a short and bounded duration.
 The feedbacks (e.g. resource requests) are sent without data payloads in response to a Trigger frame.
 The feedbacks are not for channel sounding.
-This mechanism is optional for non-AP STA.

 (#6144)An HE AP sends an NDP Feedback Report Poll Trigger frame to solicit NDP feedback report response from many STAs that are identified by a range of scheduled AIDs in the Trigger frame.
 The NDP feedback report response from an HE non-AP STA is an HE TB PPDU without data payloads.
 An HE non-AP STA uses the information carried in the NDP Feedback Report Poll Trigger frame(#8485) to know if it is scheduled, and in this case, to derive the parameters for the transmission of the response.